DuoSoftware/duoworldapi/docs/01_Frameworks/01_Angular/Real Time Data-ntry app Tutorial.md

 }
 ```

-Congratulations if you made it this far, You can checkout the full source code from here
+Congratulations if you made it this far, You can checkout the full source code from
 [Github.](https://github.com/DuoSoftware/DW-Common-UI-Seed-Projets/tree/master/Realtime%20Data-entry)